 - After you’ve cut out as many shapes as you can with the rolled out dough: You’ll have scraps!
 Just roll these between the palms of your hands.
 Flatten the balls slightly, and place on cookie sheet.
 They make great cookies!
 You’ll never know they were the scraps.

-AIP Gingerbread Cookies (Paleo, GF)
+AIP Gingerbread Cookies or House (Paleo, GF)

 Equipment